signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

     - Check if the proposed new section is anchored in itself: the section parent configuration path must be exactly the placeholder's path.
       If the section is a "child", then:
-      - It creates a new `PolymorphicConfigurationTypeBuilder` that uses the captured assemblies and resolvers.
+      - It creates a new `TypedConfigurationBuilder` that uses the captured assemblies and resolvers.
       - It ensures that the section is an immutable one or creates it (anchored at the right position).
       - It creates the configured object from the section.
       - If it fails (`Create` returns null), it does nothing (by returning itsef the placeholder is kept